allyourbankarebelongtous/pleb-vpn/README.md

 # Pleb-VPN
 _Easy VPS sharing for cheaper hybrid solution for Plebs...built for Raspiblitz._

-`Version 0.9.1 including LND hybrid, CLN hybrid, WireGuard, tor split-tunneling, and recurring payments`
+`Version 1.0 including LND hybrid, CLN hybrid, WireGuard, tor split-tunneling, btcpay/lnbits letsencrypt, and recurring payments with keysend messages`

-**Pleb-VPN is a Raspiblitz tool set that allows you to easily take your node from a tor-only node to a hybrid solution with a public Virtual Private Server, _either yours or someone elses!_ It also includes a number of tools to facilitate this, including an easy-to-install implementation of WireGuard for private, secure VPN access to your node anywhere, anytime, and the ability to automatically send recurring payments over lightning via keysend.**
+**Pleb-VPN is a Raspiblitz tool set that allows you to easily take your node from a tor-only node to a hybrid solution with a public Virtual Private Server, _either yours or someone elses!_ It also includes a number of tools to facilitate this, including an easy-to-install implementation of WireGuard for private, secure VPN access to your node anywhere, anytime, the ability to take BTCPayServer and/or LNBits public, and the ability to automatically send recurring payments over lightning via keysend and include a message in the payment.
+Pleb-VPN works with both LND and Core Lightning node implementations.**

 Pleb-VPN was born out of the realization that tor was always going to be insufficient for routing nodes, and that most Plebs either won't afford